How To Break Up

 I read an article which touched a raw nerve.
 The article had tips on how to break-up while avoiding the discomfort of the whole process.
 Now, having gone through this so very many times, I can attest to the fact that practice does not make perfect.
 There is no easy way to dump someone or get dumped for that matter.
 In either case you look bad.
 It is uncomfortable for both parties.

 That should perhaps be one’s solace, that no one is the ‘winner’ in this.
 It’s a relationship that needs termination, not a race or a war – at least I hope it hasn’t reached that stage.
 Even in the worst, most unpleasant situations, try and remember that there must have been some nice moments with the person.
 That’s probably preachy and I can’t live up to that always, myself, so I’ll try another tack.

-Speaking out of pure practical intent, if its over, the person and the relationship does not deserve any more time and attention invested in them.
+Speaking out of pure practical intent, if it’s over, the person and the relationship do not deserve any more time and attention invested in them.
 Make a clean break, it is really the simplest thing to do.
 Elaborate farces, heavy emotional drama all of them take their toll…or at very least require you to do SOMETHING…anything.

 And finally I think anybody who has been close to you, even briefly deserves the dignity of the truth, at least.
 Leaving a person with empty questions is consigning a shitload of emotional baggage to their lot.
 Maybe that’s what you want after how they’ve made you feel…but really, how much do you gain over making a person think of you everyday, badly?
 I’d rather they don’t think of me at all than think of me maliciously.